ZachariahSWS/ZachariahSWS.github.io/essays/sewer-liberalism.md

 Contrary to what one may expect from a tax reformer, I think of the highly graduated nature of California's income taxes as a good thing as households are hit by high effective marginal tax rates from the expiry of various programs such as Medi-Cal, in the event Medi-Cal, or failing that Medi-Cal for kids is universalized among other phaseouts, it makes more sense to even out effective marginal rates.

 In the mean time, liberals should try to move corporate income taxes in the direction of a cash flow tax where possible and make tweaks to reduce welfare cliffs and penalties to behavior like [marriage](https://www.niskanencenter.org/is-your-state-tax-code-penalizing-marriage/){: .external-link}

+## Conclusion

+Democrats have large majorities in many places, they should use them!
+It doesn't improve outcomes to vote with 80% margins for mediocre policy while becoming bitterly divided over stuff that doesn't matter.

+A rigorous accounting of costs and benefits are integral to